ccabanero/iot-tessel-snippets/README.md

 In Terminal, confirm that you see a 'USB' connection reporting your Tessel board's identifier.

-#### How do I connect to my Tessel micro-controller via Wifi (2.4 GHz networks)?
+#### How do I connect to my Tessel via Wifi (2.4 GHz networks)?

-For first time setup, in Terminal do:
+In Terminal, connect to a wifi network with:

 ````
 t2 wifi -n <EnterNetworkName> -p <EnterPassword>
 ````

-Confirm with:
+Confirm that when you connect, you see a 'LAN' connection listed with:

 ````
-ts list
+t2 list
 ````
-Confirm that you see a 'LAN' connection.

 #### How do I set up my Tessel so I can push code to it?

-For first time setup, in Termsinal do:
+In Terminal, set up for pushing code with:

 ````
 t2 provision
 ````

-That's it, you're good.

 #### How do I create a new Tessel Project?

-In Terminal, do:
+Create a new project with basic scaffolding with:

 ````
 mkdir MyProjectFolder